ZenVendor/todo/README.md

 # TODO CLI app
-This is a simple Linux command line TODO program.
+This is a command line TODO program.
 It does one thing at a time, by design.

 ## Config